Approach to Community News

 To hold your weight down, don’t eat late at night.
 This is the finding of a study published in the journal Obesity.
 Northwestern University researchers followed the sleeping and eating patterns of 52 people over seven days.
 They discovered that eating after 8 PM was associated with a higher body mass index, suggesting that late-evening calories are more hazardous to your weight.
 Why?
 More study is needed to figure that out, the scientists say.
 Meanwhile, eat early.

-As soon as possible, a feature will be added to the software to aggregate the life-issue items, tagged by topic in a closed, searchable database.
-That way, when a particular problem enters a reader’s life, she or he can search for stories that might offer help.
+As soon as possible, a feature will be added to the publishing platform to aggregate the life-issue items, tagged by topic in a closed, searchable database.
+That way, when a particular problem enters readers lives, they can search for stories that might offer help.

 • Ask readers to nominate people in the community who are doing things that make it better, and profile them.

 • Run a personal essay contest and publish the best ones.
-Also with photos that reveal the community.
+Also a contest for photos that reveal the community.

 • Set up a system to cover every little league game in every sport through parents or other stringers using smart phones and special Twitter hashtags to provide live updates – and get lots of people’s names “in the paper.”
 Also, offer live coverage of the community’s high school sports events.

-• Offer discussion space in the Banyan site to every school in the community and to community-enriching organizations without their own websites.
+• Offer discussion space to every school in a co-op’s community and to community-enriching organizations without their own websites.